t-mullen/realtime-collaboration-spec/README.md

 Preceded by FileIdentifierMessage.
 Followed by HeaderMessage.
 ```
 0:1   - 0=remove, 1=add
-1:5   - The index of the cursor.
+1:5   - The offset of the cursor.
 ```

 ## Integration Recommendations